jplf/radiog/README.md

 This application is my first attempt to build something useful with the new version of Angular.
 It follows the explanations provided on the Angular website for the [Heroes](https://angular.io/tutorial) demo.

-## The server

-Run [`ng serve`](https://angular.io/cli/serve) for a development server.
-Then navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-It is possible to set the hostname of the server and the associated port, e.g. `ng serve --host kertugal --port 4200`

 ### Installation

 This application can run on any computer running the linux operating system.